GEOS-ESM/pyradmon/README.md

 7. Replace all instances of `{expid}` with the `experiment id` of the data you want to plot (< how to say this the right way?) - for example you could put: `e5303_m21c_jan18`.
 Note that this is not an arbitrary value.
 8. Replace all instances of `{timeseries_src_dir} ` with the path you saved from step 3
 9. Replace place all instances of `{expname}` with a name of your choosing for your working directory - this is an arbitrary value ex. `sicohen_m21c_radmon` or `m21_radmon`
+10. *OPTIONAL CONFIG OPTIONS* At the bottom of the yaml file are other fields which were not edited in the previous steps:
+- *Default Values* :Do not edit the *Default Values* unless you are certain of the implications.
+- *Optional* : user may edit these but is not required to do in order to run pyradmon.
+See the `satlist.yaml` for insturment list if you wish to use this option.
+- *Polar* : Only for those who wish to run `online version of pyradmon`.
+Leave commented out or fill in your discover & polar information and uncomment.

 #### Description and expected values for {variable}'s:
 - pyradmon will create a new directory using the value of `{expname}` in the timeseries_src_dir.